August 31, 2004: Apple launches the iMac G5, a distinctive, white plastic computer that looks a little like the world’s biggest iPod.

 It was also the last iMac to be easily upgradeable by an average user.
 Opening it up required the unscrewing of just three screws on its underside.
 Then the owner could lift off the entire back of the machine to access its innards.

 This process didn’t feel like it required an advanced engineering degree.
-Just about anybody could swap out the iMac G5’s hard drive, increase its RAM or simply clean its internal fans.
+Just about anybody could swap out the iMac G5’s hard drive, boost its RAM or simply clean its internal fans.

 Do you remember the iMac G5?